z3phyro/android-agenda-view/README.md

 ![Example image](https://github.com/z3phyro/android-agendaview/raw/master/example.png "Example image")

-A very simple and extensible component to show the tasks/shifts schedule in a day/week.
+A very simple, interactive and extensible component to show the tasks/shifts schedule in a day/week.
 To use it you just need to add the following markup to you layout:

 ```
   <dspot.z3phyro.agendaview.AgendaView